Bellevue's Curb Management Plan Feedback Questionnaire

 Curbside Interactive Map

 All the ways we move in Bellevue interact with the curbside – it is where we bike, board buses, park cars, receive packages and food deliveries – and even dine.
-How we allocate and regulate this space is an opportunity to make sure we can do all of these in way that makes our streets work their best.
+How we allocate and regulate this space is an opportunity to make sure we can do all of these in a way that makes our streets work their best.

 As Bellevue creates a Curb Management Plan to organize and manage different uses on our city streets, feedback from curb users will help us understand what is happening on the curb today and gather ideas for how to improve curb function in the future.
 The Plan will focus attention on the fast growing "Urban Core" areas of Bellevue – including Downtown, BelRed, Wilburton, and East Main.
 Please take a few minutes to tell us where and why Bellevue’s curbs work – or do not work – for you and others.